BrendanBarber/Lab8_Starter/README.md

 ## Graceful Degradation and Service Workers

-Graceful degradation and service workers are closely related because service workers are one of the main tools we use to achieve graceful degradation on the web.
-Graceful degradation means starting from a fully featured experience and ensuring the application still works reasonably well when some capability, such as a network connection, is missing.
-A service worker supports this by intercepting network requests and serving cached resources when the network is slow or unavailable.
-It will continue to display cached recipes, HTML, CSS, JS, and images.
+Service workers are related to graceful degredation, because it is one of the ways to achieve graceful degredation on the web.
+Graceful degredation means to start for a full webpage that has JS, CSS, HTML, and making sure that as those things don't work, the site continues to function as much as possible.
+This is helpful for people who have a bad network connection, or are on a less powerful device.
+A service worker supports this by taking network requests and serving cached resources when the network is really slow.
+For this app, it will continue to display cached recipes, HTML, CSS, JS, and images.

 ## PWA Screenshot
 ![PWA Screenshot](./pwa.png)